|

 • Poor vision at night

-• Halos around lights and/or sensitivity to bright lights
+• Halos around lights and sensitivity to bright lights

-• Discoloration of the eye’s lens – usually yellow/brown
+• Discolouration of the eye’s lens – usually yellow/brown

-• Brown tinge to things you can see and/or colours seem dull
+• Brown tinge to things you can see and colours seem dull

 • Inability to tell the difference between blue, purple, and black colours (in advanced stages)

-Those in the medical field recommend comprehensive eye exams every two years for adults 60 years and older.
-These types of exams can detect early signs of cataracts, as well as other diseases that affect the eyes (e.g., glaucoma, macular degeneration).
+Physicians recommend comprehensive eye exams every two years for adults 60 and older.
+Annual eye exams can detect early signs of cataracts, and other diseases that affect the eyes (e.g., glaucoma, macular degeneration).
 For cataracts in the early stages, prescription glasses may help alleviate some of the early symptoms.
 In other cases, surgery is needed to replace the old lens with an artificial lens.

 While many cataracts are caused by the simple wear and tear on the eye’s lens as people age, there are preventative measures one can take that may deter cataracts from developing.
 These include: